bcrypt.” is not the best recommendation (anymore).

 In 2015, they announced the winner: Argon2.

 Argon2 is a secure, memory hard password hash.
-It comes in two variants but for password hashing only the side-channel hardened Argon2i is relevant.
+It comes in three variants but for password hashing only the side-channel hardened Argon2id is relevant.
 On 2015-11-05, an IETF draft has been submitted in order to make it an official Internet standard ASAP.

 The Argon2 authors released a reference implementation in portable C with an optimized version for SSE2-enabled CPUs under the permissive CC0 license (~ Public Domain).
 This implementation isn’t packaged for any operating system (yet) but due to its license it’s already possible to build bindings against it by vendorizing it.